Elisabeth of Hesse, Hereditary Princess of Saxony: Rochlitz and Schmalkalden

 When John died on 11 January 1537, Elisabeth moved to Rochlitz, a district she had received as Wittum when she married.
 The Saxon court, however, did not grant her her own budget, putting her in the same situation as her mother.
 She managed to avoid this, with the help of her brother.
 She received the district of Rochlitz (this included the town of Rochlitz, Rochlitz Castle, Mittweida and Geithain) and the Kriebstein district (including Waldheim and Hartha).
 Consequently, she is referred to by the name "of Rochlitz".
+In Rochlitz, Elisabeth brought up Barbara of Hesse, the daughter of her brother.

 Elisabeth allowed the Lutheran doctrine in her territory from 1537 onwards, while the rest of Saxony, under her father in law, still adhered to Catholicism.
-Her brother sent the Protestant preacher Johann Schütz to her.
+Her brother sent the Protestant preacher Johann Schütz to her and she also joined the Schmalkaldic League in the summer of 1538.
 She later acted as advisor to Duke Maurice of Saxony when he inherited from his father.
 In 1540, she exposed the secret bigamy of her brother, Phillip.
-In Rochlitz, Elisabeth brought up Barbara, the daughter of her brother.

 After the defeat of the Schmalkalden League, Elisabeth left Rochlitz; her brother gave her the Hessian part of Schmalkalden.
 She lived here from 1547 at court in Hesse.
 Her brother fell into imperial captivity, and his wife, Christine of Saxony (1505–1549) took steps to get him released.
 During this time, Elizabeth was often in Kassel, in order to supervise the education of Philip's children.
 In 1556 Elisabeth fell seriously ill, after which her brother set up the first pharmacy in Schmalkalden.
 She died there on 6 December 1557 and was buried in St. Elisabeth's Church in Marburg, one of the last Landgrave burials there.